neybar/iu-t596-marple/threat.md

 * Networks
 * Compute Resources
     * Customer facing websites
     * Customer facing applications
     * Backoffice applications
+    * API Servers
 * Data
     * Customer (PII) Databases
     * Application Databases
     * Transaction Data
     * Files
     * Trade Secrets
 * Source Code for applications

 One of the industry standards in cybersecurity is to model out threats with the "Diamond Model of Intrusion Analysis".